 Motivation Category 1: Fulfills Internal Motivations

 Many business owners, myself included, have a natural internal motivation for Social Responsibility or a desire to make a difference.
-They naturally ask “How Can I Make a Difference in the World Around Me?”.
+Therefore, they naturally ask, “How Can I Make a Difference in the World Around Me?”.
 Most Social Entrepreneurs fall into this category.

 The source of that motivation may be a positive driver, such as a Business Owner with a philanthropic personality who WANTS to contribute more.
 Or, the source could be a negative driver, such as a Business Owner who is afraid of the changes happening in the world and feels a strong NEED to fight back.
 And in many cases, a Business Owner may feel both.

-No matter whether Business Owners are driven by a positive or negative motivation, incorporating socially responsible actions into their Small Business is a way to meet these personal needs through their business instead of giving up often limited personal and/or family time.
+Whether Business Owners are driven by a positive or negative motivation, incorporating socially responsible actions into their businesses is a way to meet these personal needs through their business instead of giving up often limited personal or family time.

 Common positive internal motivations include: